 When a student is granted permission to reside off-campus, the University assumes no responsibility for the living arrangements and supervision of that student.

 University Residence Halls

 The University provides living accommodations for approximately 2,300 students in campus residence halls, apartments, and organizational housing.
 Continuous efforts are made to provide educational, social, and cultural advantages as part of the experience in group living for hall residents.
-All residential facilities are non-smoking, including the perimeter of the facilities.
+The use of any forms of tobacco are prohibited on campus, including all residential facilities.
 First time Southeastern students must be fully admitted to the university prior to being accepted for University Housing.
 All continuing Southeastern students must have a 2.0 overall GPA or a 2.0 on 12 hours or more from the previous semester to remain in housing or apply to live in a residence hall or organizational house.
 In order to live in campus apartments, a student must have a minimum 2.3 GPA and at least 30 earned credit hours.